 - ECOG PS 0 or 1 with no deterioration over the previous 2 weeks prior to baseline or day of first dosing.

-- Eligible for one of the chemotherapy options listed as ICC (paclitaxel, nab-paclitaxel, capecitabine, carboplatin, or eribulin), per investigator assessment.
+- Eligible for one of the chemotherapy options listed as ICC (paclitaxel, nab-paclitaxel, capecitabine, carboplatin, or eribulin), based on DFI and prior taxane exposure, per investigator assessment.

 - Has had an adequate treatment washout period before Cycle 1 Day 1, defined as:

 - Radiation therapy including palliative radiation to chest: ≥ 4 weeks (palliative radiation therapy to other areas ≥ 2 weeks).